NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 For full details see [Desert Media Art 2024 - Field Trips (Doc)](https://docs.google.com/document/d/16QtXjvqj1A35x5loTsNKnWrLmUPk_LgMrLdogXFFjx4/edit?usp=sharing)

-- Bring water
-- Bring lunch!
-- Dress for the sun (hat, sunscreen)
+- Dress for the sun (hat, sunscreen, consider long sleeves to keep the sun off)
 - Closed toed shoes may be better for hot sand

 ---